ReadingAndThinking.com

 First of all, the advantage of this book is the very attractive romantic stalk of happy enemies + evenly matched, the sexual tension between the hero and heroine is really full!!

-And the author is really good at writing ambiguous little actions, the description of the actions between the male and female protagonists is really exquisite, and the metaphors are also used very well!
+The author is really good at writing ambiguous little actions.
+The description of the actions between the male and female protagonists is really exquisite, and the metaphors are also used very well!

-do you think she just wants to write a love novel, she has a lot of psychological descriptions of the heroine's self-analysis, Generally speaking, the author is not bad in describing flirting & sexuality, but not so good in story development and plot description, which cannot attract readers.
+Do you think she just wants to write a love novel?
+She has a lot of psychological descriptions of the heroine's self-analysis.
+Generally speaking, the author is not bad at describing flirting & sexuality but she is not so good at story development and plot description, which cannot attract readers.

 This also leads to a slightly flat character in the whole book...
 The most important point is that this book is more like an erotic novel under the banner of romance than romance,